SaintsSec/SeraphSIEM/README.md

 # Disclaimer:

 Please note that while this VM provides valuable tools for cybersecurity education and awareness, it is not a substitute for professional-grade security team.
 Always follow best practices and consult cybersecurity experts for comprehensive protection.
+This project is a work in progress.
+We will continue to evolve this project to fit the needs of the comunity along with documentation to aid in running this tool.

 # Resources: